link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

 c.
 IEC 62133 : Covers safety requirements for lithium-ion and lithium polymer batteries that can be applied to powering our project
   -  Batteries shall incorporate protective devices to prevent overcharging, over-discharge, and overheating, with reliable mechanisms to limit voltage and current to safe levels
   -  Batteries shall operate safely within specified temperature ranges, with no risk of rupture, fire, or explosion due to temperature stress
-  -  Batteries shall resist moisture and humidity, especially in environments where exposure to water or condensation may be likely, to prevent corrosion and leakage
-  -  Batteries shall be subjected to mechanical shock, vibration, and thermal cycling tests, ensuring they withstand environmental stresses encountered in transport and use
   -  Any protection circuitry within the battery pack shall function reliably under all operational conditions, including overcharge, over-discharge, and short circuit scenarios
-  -  Batteries shall be accompanied by safety information and warnings regarding their safe usage, storage, and disposal, including handling precautions to avoid short circuits and fire risks

 # Resources